instadeepai/emmo/docs/explanations/em_algorithm.md

 - $\theta^k$, $1\le k\le K$, the $k$th binding core motif of length $L$
 - $w_{k,s}$ the weight (or prior probability) of class $k$ and offset $s$

-To account for the binding core offset preferences of MHC-II molecules towards the center of the peptide, the offset weights $w_{k,s}$ to be fitted are shared between peptides of different lengths and centered such that $s=0$ refers to the core that is exactly in the middle of the peptide.
+To account for the binding core offset preferences of MHC2 molecules towards the center of the peptide, the offset weights $w_{k,s}$ to be fitted are shared between peptides of different lengths and centered such that $s=0$ refers to the core that is exactly in the middle of the peptide.
 The maximal shift $S$ from the center depends on the maximal peptide length in the sample and the